 10. Security: Hosting data in the cloud means that there are multiple copies of that information, so hardware crashes or accidental erasures are not an issue.
 And sophisticated security measures are used as well, to ensure that only the users you allow have access to your company’s data.

 Hosting business mobile apps in the cloud just makes sense for businesses today.
-The benefits present a compelling value proposition.
-It’s no wonder that companies such as LinkedIn and Netflix have already made the transition; every company with an enterprise mobile app should look into the advantages cloud hosting would bring for their own business.
+In fact, that’s why the cloud is the most popular option for hosting apps today.
+The benefits present a compelling value proposition, so it’s no wonder that companies such as LinkedIn and Netflix have already made the transition; every company with an enterprise mobile app should look into the advantages cloud hosting would bring for their own business.